Hyperpolymath/sinople-theme/README.md

 ✅ Semantic hierarchy and visible focus indicators

-Accessibility is not an afterthought—it’s woven into the theme’s voice.
+Accessibility is not an afterthought - it’s woven into the theme’s voice.

 🪡 Author
 Crafted with quiet resistance and stitched agency by Jonathan Inspired by mist, mythos, and memory